pablisch/how-to-vite-react-ts-todo-crud-client/README.md

 - Ability to retrieve URL sections and the complete URL broken down into sections

-* Review `isDefaultUrlValue` in IdParamsContext and any other possible repeats of this.
-Is this needed?
-Sounds better to accept repetition of local derived state and if needed should be url section specific named.
-  Once this is resolved, look at better logic for removing local stored idParam and queryParams based on valid entries, e.g. no `/` for idParams and appropriate regex for queryParams.
+- Once defaultUrls are resolved (NOW DONE), look at better logic for removing local stored idParam and queryParams based on valid entries, e.g. no `/` for idParams and appropriate regex for queryParams.

 Continue with data-list trial in UrlForms